calacademy-research/awesome-specify/README.md

 ## Taxonomy

 - [Taxa Tree Generator](https://github.com/specify/taxa_tree_docker) - A tool for creating taxon tree files for import via the Specify WorkBench based on source data from GBIF, WoRMS, Catalogue of Life, and ITIS.
+It is especially useful during conversions.
+Users often request trees along with a list of names, such as families, genera, or species, and we use that list to select the appropriate names and ranks.

    ![Taxa Tree Generator](https://github.com/user-attachments/assets/04c1145f-13a4-40af-8b0c-f42b9abd2e67)